Skip to main content

 What it does: Identifies ERC-20 Transfer events where tokens are sent to the zero address (0x0000...0000), which is the standard way to burn tokens on EVM chains.
 Why these fields:

-• tx.transfers.any(to == "...") - Checks if any transfer in the transaction goes to the zero address
+• tx.logs.any(event_name == "Transfer" and to == "...") - Checks if any Transfer event in the transaction goes to the zero address

 • Uses the padded zero address format (66 characters with 0x prefix) as required by EVM